Blobfolio/riprip/README.md

 Because of its focus on _recovery_, Rip Rip Hooray! imposes stricter requirements on optical drives than most CD-ripping software.
 To work with this program, your drive will need to support:

-* "AccurateStream" (most modern drives qualify)
+* Accurate Stream (most modern drives qualify)
 * SCSI/MMC 2+ (again, most modern drives qualify)
 * C2 Error Pointers

 The drive will also need a known [read offset](http://www.accuraterip.com/driveoffsets.htm) to be auto-detected, or you'll need to know and enter the appropriate value using the `-o`/`--offset` option.

-If your drive has a read buffer cache, you'll need to know and enter that value with the `-c`/`--cache` option so Rip Rip can mitigate its effects.
+If your drive has a read buffer cache that isn't auto-detected, enter its size in kilobytes with the `-c`/`--cache` option so Rip Rip can try to mitigate its effects.

+Programmatic detection of cache sizes is unreliable, so Rip Rip maintains its own manual list.
+To have your drive included, simply open an [issue](https://github.com/Blobfolio/riprip/issues) with the drive's vendor/model string — as displayed in the Rip Rip summary — along with a link to the manufacturer's spec page or manual (showing the buffer size).

 ### Disk/RAM